Bornean peacock-pheasant

 The Bornean peacock-pheasant (Polyplectron schleiermacheri) is a medium-sized pheasant.
 It is probably the rarest and certainly the least known of all peacock-pheasants.
 This elusive bird is endemic to lowland forests of Borneo.

 Description

 The pheasant is up to 50 cm long, rufous brown and black spotted, with an elongated crest and nape feathers, black below and bare red skin around bluish iris eye.
 The breast sides are metallic blue-green, bordering the white throat and central upper breast.
 Its twenty-two tail feathers are decorated with large blue-green ocelli, which may be spread fan-like in display.
 The female is smaller and duller brown than the male.
 It has a brown iris and no spurs on its feet.

+Distribution

+Endemic to Borneo, where it has been observed throughout the country, although its exact distribution is unknown.
+Central Kalimantan is home to a more fragmented population (O'Brien & Kinnaird 1997).

+Habitat

+It inhabits lowland forests along the upper reaches of rivers, especially between 100 and 500 m above sea level, and appears to be absent from humid and swampy forests (O'Brien & Kinnaird 1997).

+Diet

+Its diet consists of fruits, seeds, and invertebrates, and is thought to be the source of seasonal movements linked to food availability (O'Brien & Kinnaird 1997).